Who We Are

 Geospatial Systems Lead

-Ernie manages computer systems and leads a team applying Python tools that leverage several geospatial software applications to process large volumes of LiDAR and imagery on cloud computing platforms.
-In addition to data development, the team prepares analytical summaries and geospatial data products for delivery at project completion.
-A mainstay in the SAL since the early 90s, Ernie has worked on the development of tools and databases for conservation planning, wildlife habitat modeling, biodiversity assessment, land cover mapping, geoprocessing automation, dynamic database-driven website development, wetland inventory, and avian field research.
+Ernie manages computer systems in the SAL and provides expertise, leadership, and training in the application of software to manage and process geospatial data on desktop and cloud computing platforms, and in the preparation of analytical summaries and geospatial data products for a wide variety of projects.
+A mainstay in the SAL since the early 90s, Ernie has worked on the development of tools and databases for conservation planning, wildlife habitat modeling, biodiversity assessment, land cover mapping, geoprocessing automation, web application development, wetland inventory, and avian field research.
 He was a technical leader on the Vermont Biodiversity Project and Gap Analysis for Vermont and New Hampshire.
-He has also developed data, models and analytical techniques for projects investigating a variety of topics ranging from bobcat movement and habitat use to public health effects of transportation networks.
-Ernie also teaches GIS courses and manages computer systems in the Aiken Center’s Geospatial Teaching Lab.
+Ernie has also developed data, models and analytical techniques for projects investigating a variety of topics ranging from bobcat movement and habitat use to public health effects of transportation networks.

 Anna Royar